Yeti Crab Profile

 |No. of Species:

-There are a total of four known species that exist in four different marine locations: the Pacific-Antarctic Ridge, the East Pacific, the East Scotia Ridge and the Australian-Antarctic Ridge.
+There are a total of five known species that exist in four different marine locations: the Pacific-Antarctic Ridge, the East Pacific, the East Scotia Ridge and the Australian-Antarctic Ridge.
 Two similar species are known to exist in the vents on the South West Indian Ridge and at the Galapagos.

 Each of the different species differs slightly from each other.
 The water depth and temperature is also a contributing factor to differences between the species.
 As all are deep-sea dwellers, the conditions are mostly dark and very cold with warmer water coming from the hydrothermal vents creating the habitat for these creatures to live.